p-lr/MapCompose/Readme.md

 }
 ```

-Inspired from [MapView](https://github.com/peterLaurence/MapView), every aspects of the library have
+Inspired by [MapView](https://github.com/peterLaurence/MapView), every aspects of the library have
 been revisited.
 MapCompose brings the same level of performance as MapView, with a simplified API.

 This project holds the source code of this library, plus a demo app (which is useful to get started).